 Rules for Production Equipment

 - Permission to the editing workstations and other equipment must be granted by Regina Austin.

 - Once approved to borrow equipment, forward approval to firstname.lastname@example.org.

 - Prior to pick up of equipment, you will complete a sign-out form detailing what equipment you would like to borrow.

 - You will receive an email back within 24 hours confirming or adjusting your request.

-- Your equipment will be held for you in the ITS Help Desk, T-232, to be picked up from noon-4pm on Monday-Friday.
+- Your equipment will be held for you in the ITS equipment office in T-319 (third floor corner of Tanenbaum).

 - You may borrow equipment for a total of 2 nights.

-- Please return all equipment to the Help Desk between noon-4pm.
-An attendant will be there to check the equipment in and perform a quick health check on the equipment.
+- Please return all equipment to T-319 noon-4pm.
+An ITS team member will be there to check in the equipment.